kntlmua-su/portofolio87.github.io/_pages/about.md

 I am a Ph.D. candidate at Leibniz University Hannover in Germany (2020-2024 expected), research affiliate at the [Institute of Sustainable Building Systems](https://www.iek.uni-hannover.de/de/gebauedetechnik/).

-As a posthumanist, my research goal is to achieve general [augmented intelligence](https://digitalreality.ieee.org/publications/what-is-augmented-intelligence#:~:text=Augmented%20intelligence%20is%20a%20subsection,in%20response%20to%20improved%20decisions.), which involves integrating prior knowledge (first-principles methods) into data-driven approaches, causality, and exploring new patterns for human-computer interaction.
+As a posthumanist, my research goal is to achieve general [augmented intelligence](https://digitalreality.ieee.org/publications/what-is-augmented-intelligence#:~:text=Augmented%20intelligence%20is%20a%20subsection,in%20response%20to%20improved%20decisions.), which involves integrating prior knowledge (first-principles methods) into data-driven approaches, causal inference analysis, and exploring new patterns for human-computer interaction.
 Most of my works are adapted to scenarios of design support.

 Here you can quickly access my [bio](https://chenxiachan.github.io/files/bio.pdf), and **[publications](https://chenxiachan.github.io/publications/)**.